bsati/raytracer-rust/README.md

 ## Scenes

 Scenes are described in YAML files listing all the required information to render the image and the scene setup.
-Scene objects are currently only supported to be planes and spheres.
-Support for arbitrary meshes via `.obj` loading might be added in the future.
+Scene objects can be either be supplied by mathematical representations (spheres, planes) or abritrary meshes.
+Meshes can be loaded by supplying a `.obj` filepath in the scene configuration and having a corresponding `.mtl` Material library in the same path.
+Currently only pre-triangulated meshes are supported with the program panicking if the `.obj` file contains faces with more than three vertices.